grange85/ahfow-www/_posts/2023-12-21-my-record-collection-097-old-toy-trains-hes-coming-home.md

 - roger miller
 date: 2023-12-21 00:00 +0000
 ---
 This lovely Dean & Britta Christmas single was put out in 2007 on Chimney Rocks!
-Records but long-time mailing list member and contributor Scott.
+Records by long-time mailing list member and contributor Scott.
 No concerns about the Christmas-credentials of this single - both sides are wonderfully xmassy!

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/dean-britta-sonic-old-toy-trains.jpg" "Dean & Britta - Old Toy Trains / He's Coming Home" %}